ethereum/ethereum-org-website/README.md

 ## Image loading and API calls using GraphQL

 - [Gatsby + GraphQL](https://www.gatsbyjs.com/docs/graphql/) used for loading of images and preferred for API calls (in lieu of REST, if possible/practical).
-Utilizes static page queries that run at build time, not at run time, optimizing performance
+Utilizes static page queries that run at build time, not at run time, optimizing performance.
 - Image loading example:

 ```